 Over the last decade, Heather Waters has been touring, writing and creating a definite style and sound to her work, her songs and performances burn with energy that was commonplace back in the 1960’s.
 Touring in her 1975 VW Campervan, Waters sings of ‘love revolution’ and entertains audiences with her foot-tapping folk-rock music, lyrical humour and bare-foot pop-rock approach.

-Heather’s next offering was released in December 2015, named ‘Castles & Towers’.
-Having spent the previous two years battling the onset of an immobilizing chronic illness, this album has captured something more powerful than this determined and talented strawberry-haired girl has ever released before.
-'Castles & Towers' was recorded in Cape Town, South Africa by multi-SAMA Award winning engineer and producer, Peter Pearlson.
+Heather’s next offering named ‘Castles & Towers’, was released in December 2015.
+Having spent the previous two years battling the onset of an immobilizing chronic illness, this album captured something more powerful than this determined and talented strawberry-haired girl ever released before.
+'Castles & Towers' was recorded with the band in Cape Town, South Africa by multi-SAMA Award winning engineer and producer, Peter Pearlson.

 This collaboration was by far her greatest work to date, Heather and her band’s far-reaching assortment of influences — musical, cultural and biographical — are bold and unflinching, and work perfectly in conjuring an equal tally of powerful emotions in the listener.
 It is a high spirited album that abandons any pretense of genre constraints.

 ''Heather Waters carves out her own personal folk-rock narrative with the release of her new album Castles and Towers.
 Waters creates an album that blends the sensibility of pop rock with the rambling nature of folk rock and injects it with the thought provoking nature of intelligent punk rock'' SA MUSIC SCENE

 Following the release ‘Castles & Towers’, two of the singles topped the local Cape Town charts at Nr1, with the fan favourite ‘Pick Daisies’ holding its position for up to 10 weeks on various stations.